 If you’re holidaying in the South of France around Pentecost, it is really worthwhile making a stop at Rocamadour.
 Apart from the opportunity to taste Rocamadour cabécou and the other famous cheeses from the region, there is a lot to see in this village which was once a famous pilgrimage centre.

-Around the shops in the village, you’d also be able to buy some of the specialties from the south of France which include fois gras, pâtés truffés (truffle pâté), confits et magrets of duck and goose, Roquefort cheese and lamb.What questions does this raise for you?
+Around the shops in the village, you’d also be able to buy some of the specialties from the south of France which include fois gras, pâtés truffés (truffle pâté), confits et magrets of duck and goose, Roquefort cheese and lamb.Did I leave anything out?